harikishorep122/Stock-maket-clustering-using-KMeans/README.md

 <img src="images/pca.jpg">

 White markers represent the centroid of each cluster and black dots represent each companies in each of the clusters

+## Results

+Similarites between different companies were found out.
+Companies with similar market share were clusterd together, for example pepsi & Cococola were grouped together defense companies like Exxon and Chevron were grouped to another cluster.